philipbolle/saas-factory/SF_COMMAND/00_GRAND_UNIFIED_DOCTRINE.md

 * **Security Scan:** An automated scan (`npm audit` or `snyk test`) must report zero critical vulnerabilities or committed secrets. **PASS/FAIL**
 * **Budget Safety Net:** Cloud cost alerts and API usage quotas must be confirmed as active and enforced. **PASS/FAIL**
 * **VLM-3 Policy:** The VLM-3 Hard Halt policy must be documented and enforceable. **PASS/FAIL**

+### SECTION II.B: The Vanguard Protocol
+To maximize efficiency and uphold the "frictionless" standard, the following protocol is enacted: When implementing a new technology or a feature with predictable integration challenges (e.g., CI/CD setup, new libraries with required boilerplate), the AI will proactively bundle all necessary configuration, boilerplate, and corrective actions into a single, comprehensive VLM-2 notification.
+This "Vanguard" action anticipates and neutralizes common friction points before they manifest, moving from a reactive to a proactive implementation strategy.

 ---